codurance/site/src/_posts/2020-06-01-signs-your-software-is-rotting.md

 This article has attempted to raise awareness of software rot by putting together a definition of what it means, some indicators to watch out for and finally some things to arm yourself with in order to address software rot.
 If you’re reading this article about to embark on building a new piece of software, you might think that software rot isn’t something you need to consider.
 I’d caution against that.
 By embracing the theory of Evolutionary Architecture upfront, your team can be on the front-foot to guard against and minimise software rot setting in.
 The combination of appropriate coupling and supporting incremental change will ensure your codebase complexity is low.
 Putting in place automated detection mechanisms such as codebase metrics and automated tests will allow you to quickly spot when your codebase is starting to drift off course and allow you to take appropriate action early to minimise the impact of any software rot.
 It is also important to understand that it’s vital to continually nurture and evolve our software codebases.
 In an ever-changing world, software that stands still will naturally rot as the technology landscape and customer expectations rapidly change.
 Although authored back in 1974, Lehman’s laws of software evolution, particularly the first two are still very relevant today: “a system must be continually adapted or it becomes progressively less satisfactory”, “as a system evolves, its complexity increases unless work is done to maintain or reduce it”.

+To recap, here is a breakdown of the indicators of software rot to watch out for and some of the ways to address them:

+Indicators of Software Rot:

+- Fragility
+- Time to deliver features increases
+- Struggling to keep pace with the demands of the Organisation
+- High Change Failure Rate
+- Declining Software Metrics
+- Mounting Technical Debt
+- Developer Morale

+Ways to Address Software Rot:

+- Value Testability
+- Strive for Simplicity
+- Support Incremental Change
+- Refactor, Small and Often
+- Establish Common Coding Guidelines
+- Information Radiators